nikolamaksic/subtitle-timing-synchronizer/README.md

 # subtitle-timing-synchronizer
-Subtitle Sync Fixer helps fix delayed or desynced subtitle files by automatically shifting or scaling subtitle timings.
+Subtitle Timing Synchronizer helps fix delayed or desynced subtitle files by automatically shifting or scaling subtitle timings.
 Supports common formats like .srt and .ass.
 Simple, fast, and reliable.